Lod Mosaic

 The Lod Mosaic is a mosaic floor dated to ca. 300 CE discovered in 1996 in the Israeli town of Lod.
 Believed to have been created for a private villa, it is one of the largest (180 m^{2}) and best-preserved mosaic floors uncovered in the country.
 It depicts land animals, fish and two Roman ships.
 It was restored in the labs of the Israel Antiquities Authority (IAA).
 After an overseas tour of several years it opened in the purpose-built Shelby White and Leon Levy Lod Mosaic Archaeological Center in June 2022.

 History

-The mosaic was discovered in 1996 by construction workers widening HeHalutz Street.
+The mosaic was discovered in 1996 by construction workers widening HeKhalutz Street in Lod.
 Archaeologist Miriam Avissar of the Israel Antiquities Authority was called to the site.
 The mosaic was put on public view over a single weekend and 30,000 people traveled to Lod to see it.
 It was then reburied while funding was sought for its conservation.
+In 2009, it was temporarily unveiled for one weekend.

+After the excavation of the mosaic was done, the mosaic was glued with cotton fabric.
+The mosaic was then cut from its bedding and split into smaller fragments in order for safe movement.
+These pieces were transported on wooden platforms to laboratories of the Israel Antiquities Authority (IAA) in Jerusalem in which the conservation process continued for approximately two years.